Bengal1/Noisy-Channel/README.md

 **Operation & conditions**:

-Operate as described in PA1 + all bonuses.
 1. The first must be channel.exe that we will have the ports numbers and ip number. the order doesn't matter between sender.exe and receiver.exe
 2. In case of channel failure, both sender and receiver will have connection failure with code: 100
 3. To continue to another channel interval answer 'yes' (case-unsensitive), every other answer will stop channel's run.